 The first dish I made, using the aforementioned pistachios (in which I added a little warm water when grinding them into a butter, because without it, you end up with a pasty clump of pistachio paste), is a miniature version of kofte, which are oblong rolls of well spiced ground meat on a skewer, grilled until crisp on the outside.
 They’re of Turkish origin, and very delicious, so I decided to make baby koftes on toothpicks served with some Oikos Greek Yogurt (they sent me a ton of coupons over a year ago and I kept eating them.
-It finally gets its due), strained overnight, then combined with chopped red bell pepper, shredded cucumber, seasonings, and topped with toasted, ground pistachio.
+It finally gets its due), strained overnight, then combined with chopped red bell pepper, shredded cucumber, minced garlic, grayed onion, salt and pepper, and topped with toasted, ground pistachio.

 The pistachio butter adds a rich, lovely texture to the meat (beef in this case), and also eliminated any need for an egg or two.
 They are truly the perfect appetizer plate, amuse bouche (if you serve only one, I suppose) and hors d’oeuvres for any party or get together!